sudo-self/Rpi-shairport-sync/BUILDFORAP2.md

 ```
 $ shairport-sync -vu --statistics
 ```
-The user doesn't need to be privileged, but should be a member of the `audio` group for access to the `alsa` subsystem.
+The user doesn't need to be privileged, but must be a member of the `audio` group for access to the `alsa` subsystem.

 ### Using Shairport Sync ###